The Final Throw of the Dice

 The Times they are a Changin’

-The four manufacturers came together in 1984 to assess their losses, and to try and forge a new era of high quality French components that could compete against Sachs, Campagnolo, and of course, the biggest threat of all, Shimano.
+The four manufacturers came together to assess their losses, and to try and forge a new era of high quality French components that could compete against Sachs, Campagnolo, and of course, the biggest threat of all, Shimano.
 Sachs had bought Huret, Sedis and Modolo, and were a big player in the European market.
 Campagnolo, meanwhile, were producing high quality groupsets which were becoming increasing popular, just as Shimano were establishing their own high end 600 and Dura Ace groupsets, and Suntour impressed with their Superbe.
 The French firms were not producing any groupsets to compete in this highly competitive market.
 The Spidel brand, therefore, was marketed as a high quality groupset that although not being aesthetically homogenous ( being created by four firms ), could offer the best of these established French companies.

 The End of Spidel